privacyguides/privacyguides.org/docs/vpn.en.md

     ![Windscribe logo](assets/img/vpn/windscribe.svg#only-light){ align=right }
     ![Windscribe logo](assets/img/vpn/windscribe-dark.svg#only-dark){ align=right }

-    **Windscribe** is VPN provider, which has been around since 2016 and is based in Canada.
+    **Windscribe** is a VPN provider, which has been around since 2016 and is based in Canada.

     **Free** - **Yearly Plan USD $48.96/year**